oaregithub/oare_mono/README.md

 When making changes to the code, we never want to make changes directly on the `master` branch, which is the source of truth for our production code.
 Instead, for each new task you will create a new branch off of `master` and make your changes there.
 Make sure to give the branch a name that is relevant to the task you are completing.

-First, create a new branch with the relevant name of your choice:
+First, from the `master` branch, create a new branch with the relevant name of your choice:

 ```
 git branch <branch-name>